unitsofmeasurement/unitsofmeasurement-jbake/src/main/jbake/content/2014/ecf14.md

 ![alt text](/img/DSCF9653_640x480.jpg "Jean-Marie at Unconference dinner")

-The following day Jean-Marie pressented [Javolution](http://www.javolution.org/), and projects using it like [JScience](http://www.jscience.org/) in a lightning talk on how it can improve scalability.
+The following day Jean-Marie presented [Javolution](http://www.javolution.org/), and projects using it like [JScience](http://www.jscience.org/) in a lightning talk on how it can improve scalability.

 ![alt text](/img/DSCF9712_640x480.jpg "Jean-Marie at Scalability talk")